GirishKathireddy/cs891-f17/README.md

 * It is easy to add seeds in the Archive-It and start the crawl.
 From the user perspective it has simple interface.
 * When the crawl finishes, the seeds shows the link to the wayback machine, but we cannot access the resource in the next 24 hours.
 I feels it is better not to show the link till the resource is accessible.
+* I prefer to use Archive-It for centralized collection since I can save documents from any location or from University Libraries etc.
 * I was not able to access this link, later I realised it is because of robots.txt file.  http://wayback.archive-it.org/9541/20171008230305/http://www.thehindu.com/todays-paper/tp-national/tp-karnataka/Petty-fights-long-queues-at-petrol-outlets-mark-day-after-demonetisation-of-notes/article16276487.ece